ContentCommando/ReadMe-Generator/README.md

 # README Generator
 This is a README generator that allows developers to create documentations for their projects quickly from the Command Line Interface.
 [See Link](https://watch.screencastify.com/v/gQvVMitoBtVfzJrGaUSF) to demo video.

+**Note on Usage**:
+1. First, type `node index.js` in the command line to enter the Node runtime.
+2. Second,  type `npm install inquirer@8.0.0` to install node modules.
+3. Third, re-enter the Node runtime with `node index.js`

 #### Table of contents
 [Features](#features)